Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

 Sieve the flour (mixed with baking powder) over the bowl in small quantities.
 Mix gently to keep it airy.

-Finish by adding the vanilla and the orange zest if you chose to use it.
+Finish by adding the vanilla and the orange zest if you choose to use them.

 Pour the sponge mix over the apples.
 Even if they aren’t covered entirely, the sponge will rise at a high temperature during baking.